popgengui/agestrucnb/README.md

 	3. Windows 10 and 8.1 (64-bit).
 Earlier versions of the program
 	   were also run successfully on 32-bit Windows 7 and Vista, and we consider it likely that it will still run well on those older Windows platforms.
-Note that on Windows  One persistent problem is the inability of the program to remove files for some cleanup operations when processes do not finish (through error or user-cancellation).
+Note that on Windows, a persistent problem is the inability of the program to remove files for some cleanup operations when processes do not finish (through error or user-cancellation).
 See the "BUGS" file for this and other issues.